NorwegianVeterinaryInstitute/DemultiplexRawSequenceData/transfer_to_NIRD.md

-### Transfer the demultiplexed run folder to NIRD
+### Transfer the demultiplexed run folder to NIRD from MiSeq VM
-Log in into MiSeq server:
+Log in into MiSeq VM:
 ```
 $ ssh <USERNAME>@128.39.96.73
 ```